 Bailey says, “The hunt for finding items is my passion and one of the main reasons I became a picker, but I find it more exciting to have conversations with the people I meet.
 God continually reminds me of my purpose in becoming a picker and has blessed me with several moving conversations.
 When a person allows me on their property to pick, a barrier has been torn down and trust has been built.
 It is through this trust that I discover lost goods and have the opportunity to not only save America’s past, but share God’s truth with strangers.”
 Bailey shares encouraging stories of how God has used his antiquing business to further the gospel.
 He recalls, during a typical thrift store pick, “God opened my eyes to see that He can use anyone at any time to advance His kingdom.”

-Bailey and his twin brother Andreas, a pastoral ministries major, are both on the university’s baseball team.
-Bailey uses this platform as another way to spread the gospel.
-He says about his two years on the team, “It is during these baseball seasons that I have seen the Lord give me the boldness to speak with players on opposing teams.
+Bailey and his twin brother Andreas, a pastoral ministries major, have both played on the university’s baseball team.
+Andreas completed his on-campus studies at CSU this past December, and Noah is starting his third year on CSU’s baseball team.
+Bailey uses this platform as another way to spread the gospel, explaining, “It is during these baseball seasons that I have seen the Lord give me the boldness to speak with players on opposing teams.
 In every game, I aim to make the opposing team feel the love of Christ by putting them first and baseball second.
 This is done by simply reaching out a hand and sparking a brief conversation with players in between pitches.”
 He has seen the Lord give him numerous occasions to share his faith with players from other schools as well as the umpires.